datapane/datapane-onpremise/README.md

 </a>

+## dp-setup

+`dp-setup.py` is a simple Python 3 script to help manage setup your Datapane Server on-premise installation.

+It currently supports docker-compose deployments and has 3 main commands,
+- `check` - check all required dependencies
+- `configure` - generate a docker-compose.yaml file and datapane.env configuration to run
+  - this command can be run headlessly
+  - this command is optional, you can copy the docker files from `./docker/` and edit them yourselves manually
+- `upgrade` - update the Datapane Server installation

+To use, follow the deployment instructions below.

 ## Simple Deployments

 Get set up in 15 minutes by deploying Datapane on a single machine.

 ### Docker compose